This post may include affiliate links that earn us a small commission.

 This dish shall always be a much-applauded luxury in busy weekday dinners and an indulgence over the weekends.
 This is one of the stars among the array of chicken and gravy recipes I have made.

-Salt & Black pepper - add as per taste and your tolerance.
+- Salt and black pepper – add as per taste and your tolerance.
 Remember, the stock has salt already in it.